Exclude Rules

 g /home/**/.cache/

-The first rule matches .cache contents anywhere under /home user directories, but not /home/.cache/.
+The first rule matches .cache contents anywhere under /home user directories.
+It matches /home/jim/.cache/, /home/jim/app/.cache/, but not /home/.cache/.
 The 2nd rule matches .cache contents directly under users' directories.
-The 3rd rule matches .cache contents anywhere, even /home/.cache/, because /**/ can match zero directories.
+The 3rd rule matches .cache contents anywhere, even /home/.cache/, because /**/ can match zero directories whereas /*/ matches one directory in g rules or one or more directories in e rules.